 Short courses are also available that take significantly less than a year.
 The duration is often measured in hours.
 With short courses, you can study a particular facet of marketing such as branding, sales, content marketing or public relations.
 A short course is usually introductory, with significant further training required to develop job-ready skills.

-A marketing career can take many different directions.
+Your career could take many different directions.
 Roles include advertising (making or buying), brand management, campaign management, content creation, customer success management, digital marketing management, market research, marketing analytics, promotions, public relations, sales, search engine optimisation (SEO), and social media marketing.

 Marketing can also be a financially rewarding career.
-The highest paying marketing jobs in Australia are:
+The highest paying jobs in Australia are:

 - Marketing Manager, $163,000 average salary

 - Search Marketing Strategist, $143,000

 Source: Pacific Training

 - Graduate Certificate in Marketing (and Digital) 2023-05-03